RochBlondiaux/minishell/README.md

 ## IN PROGRESS:

 ## DONE
+* Implement pipes (| character).
+The output of each command in the pipeline is connected to the input of the next command via a pipe.
+* Handle $? which should expand to the exit status of the most recently executed foreground pipeline.
 * < should redirect input.
 * Display a prompt when waiting for a new command.
 * Have a working history.